-Dining Devon is a food not-for-profit (we don’t charge!) blog that reviews restaurants, cafes and other foodie opportunities throughout the Exeter & Devon area; reporting on dining events, pop-up restaurants, product reviews, interviews with foodie heroes and coverage of food festivals too.
+Dining Devon is a food not-for-profit (we don’t charge!) blog that reviews restaurants, cafes and other foodie opportunities throughout the Devon area; reporting on dining events, pop-up restaurants, product reviews, interviews with foodie heroes and coverage of food festivals too.
 We have a passion for all things food; independent or chain; cheap or expensive.
 We’ll eat it.
 We’ll review it.
 Please contact us at email@example.com

 We welcome guest bloggers and we are PR friendly.
 If you have a delicious foodie event to promote in Exeter, Devon or within the South West, please make contact through the contact page.